Multi-Factor Authentication

 Troubleshooting multi-factor authentication

-One-time password verification codes are based on time, so the time on your phone has to be in-sync with the official time.
-Otherwise, your authenticator app will generate a mismatching code.
+One-time password verification codes are based on time, so the time on your phone has to be in sync with the official time.
+Otherwise, your authenticator app will generate a mismatched code.
 If your phone’s time is out of sync, or if you’ve changed time zones, the best way to fix it is to change the time settings on your phone from “Manual” to “Automatic”.

 The verification code automatically expires every 30 seconds.
-Most one-time password authenticator apps display a count-down with the remaining time before expiration.
+Most one-time password authenticator apps display a countdown to expiration.

-If the expiration is close to five seconds or less, you should wait for the next verification code to limit the possibility of an authentication failure caused by time differences or connection latency.
+If the expiration is in five seconds or less, wait for the next verification code to limit the possibility of an authentication failure caused by time differences or connection latency.